cscart/docs/en/user_guide/settings/company.rst

   .. important::

-      Starting from version 4.12.1, :doc:`the Administration → Notifications page sets the rules </user_guide/look_and_feel/email_templates/usergroups_notifications>` for sending notifications.
+      Starting from version 4.12.1, the :doc:`Administration → Notifications </user_guide/look_and_feel/email_templates/usergroups_notifications>` page sets the rules for sending notifications.
 If there are no rules, then the company settings apply.